Updated October 2015

 Don't be tempted to scrimp on cover if you rely heavily on your car otherwise it can be false economy.
 For example, some providers will outsource to garages to provide breakdown services, while others may not be able to rescue you in extreme weathers.
 So if you depend on your car, the provider is crucial.

-The AA is lucky enough to have the largest patrol force in the UK and we plough a large amount of time and money into finding new ways to help you out of tricky situations, such as the deep snow and flooding in recent years.
+The AA is lucky enough to have the largest patrol force in the UK; we plough a large amount of time and money into finding new ways to help you out of tricky situations, such as the deep snow and flooding in recent years.

-That's why 'Which?' readers have voted us their recommended provider for the sixth year running.
+That's why 'Which?' readers have voted us their recommended provider for the tenth year running.